Centre directs multi-system operators to get registered by Nov 25 | Law-Order

 - India

-Government on Tuesday asked multi-system operators (MSO) to get themselves registered with the Ministry of Information and Broadcasting within the next 10 days, failing which its permissions could be revoked.
+The government has asked multi-system operators (MSO) to get themselves registered with the Ministry of Information and Broadcasting within November 25, failing which its permissions could be revoked.

-The MSOs were asked to furnish the details on the website - digitalindiamib.com -created for this purpose.

-''It has come to the notice of the Ministry that some of the MSOs are yet to get registered and furnish the information on the portal,'' the MIB said in the order.
+''It has come to the notice of the Ministry that some of the MSOs are yet to get registered and furnish the information on the portal,'' the MIB said in the order on Tuesday.

 Invoking powers under Rule 10A of the Cable Television Network Rules 1994, the ministry asked all MSOs to get themselves registered on the portal and furnish the requisite information on or before November 25, 2022.